Amitterdal2906/Amitterdal2906/README.md

 # Hi there, I'm Amit Terdal! 👋
 ## About Me!!

 I'm a passionate student with a love for Cloud computing.
-I specialize in [Your Specializations] and have experience working with [Technologies/Tools].
-My goal is to [Your Goals].
+I specialize in cloud architecture, deployment, and optimization, and I have experience working with technologies like AWS, Azure, Kubernetes, and Docker.
+My goal is to innovate cloud solutions that improve scalability, efficiency, and security for enterprises.

 - 🔭 I’m currently working on **NOTHING**
 - 🌱 I’m currently learning **PYTHON**